vuejs/vue-jsx-vapor/packages/vue-jsx-vapor/README.md

 - ⚡️ High Performance: It has the same performance as Vue Vapor!
 - ⚒️ Directives: Support all build-in directives of Vue.
 - ✨ Macros: Support most macros of Vue, Friendly to JSX.
-- 🦀 Compiler rewritten in Rust: Based on Oxc, 20x performance improvement over Babel plugin.
+- 🦀 Compiler rewritten in Rust: Support generating Virtual DOM and Vapor, Powered by Oxc, 20x performance improvement over Babel plugin.
 - 🦾 Type Safe: Provide Volar plugin support by install TS Macro (VSCode plugin).
-- ⚙️ ESLint: Provide an ESLint plugin for vue-jsx-vapor to automatically format code.
+- ⚙️ ESLint: Provide an ESLint plugin for vue-jsx-vapor to automatically format directives and macros.

 ## Installation